fidler-lab/delse/README.md

 Set the index of experiments and evaluation settings in eval\_multi.py (Line 14-18 in function param\_generateor).
 Run ```python eval_multi.py``` for evaluation on your predicted results.

-If the intermediate outputs are not saved, please get the inference outputs first with the test function in DELSE.
+The model ckeckpoint on Cityscapes dataset can be found [here](http://www.cs.toronto.edu/~zianwang/share/delse/cityscapes_ckpt.pth).
+If the intermediate outputs are not saved, please get the inference outputs first with the test function in DELSE.py.

 -----------------------------------------------------------